civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 $ phpunit4 ./tests/MyTest.php
 ```

-Note the command involves a few elements, such as the base-path of the project, the name of the PHPUnit binary, and the relative path of the test.
+Note how the command involves a few elements, such as the base-path of the project, the name of the PHPUnit binary, and the relative path of the test.

 Let's apply this to a more realistic example.
 Suppose we used `civibuild` to create a Drupal 7 site with a copy of `civicrm-core` in the typical
 folder, `sites/all/modules/civicrm`.
-Test files are stored under `./tests/phpunit`.
-To run a typical test like `CRM_Core_RegionTest`, you might
+To run a typical test file like `tests/phpunit/CRM/Core/RegionTest.php`, you might execute:
-execute:

 ```bash
 $ cd ~/buildkit/build/dmaster/sites/all/modules/civicrm